BrandonHilde/Simulated-Internet/README.md

   {
     InternetManager testInternet = new InternetManager();

-    List<NetworkMember> members = GenerateNetworks(); //you need to create a method for creating your network members
+    List<NetworkMember> members = GenerateNetworks(); // you need to create a method for creating your network members

     testInternet.StartNetworkSimulation();
     foreach (NetworkMember net in members)